pranavp10/Card-Creation/README.md

 ## Card Creation
-Creating a card which contaion name, eamil, age usign the user input
+Creating a card which contaion name, eamil, age using the user input

 ## Motivation
-This is my fist poject on java script
+This is my Fist Project on java script

 ## Screenshot
 ![Alt text](img.png?raw=true "Card Creation")